search icon

 Sales tax: Sales taxes are taxes state and local governments levy on the consumer for goods and services.
 Retailers collect sales taxes and remit them to the government.

-We offer our many formation services to help small businesses get started and thrive.
-When it comes to finances, our ZenBusiness Money app can help you keep track of your business finances in one place, making things much easier at tax time.
+ZenBusiness doesn’t handle sales taxes, but they do offer many formation services to help small businesses get started and thrive.
+When it comes to finances, their ZenBusiness Money Pro platform can help entrepreneurs keep track of their business finances in one place, making things much easier at tax time.

 zenbusiness logo